bronson/trying/README.markdown

 ## Sleeping

 By default Retryable waits for one second between retries.
-You can change this and even provide your own exponential backoff scheme.
+You can change this, even providing your own exponential backoff scheme.

     retryable(:sleep => 0) { }                    # no pause between retries
     retryable(:sleep => 10) { }                   # sleep ten seconds between retries